andrewthecodertx/6502-Emulator/README.md

 ### Dual CPU Core Support

-* **MOS 6502 (NMOS)** - Original MOS Technology 6502 with 56 documented instructions and illegal opcodes
+* **MOS 6502** - Original MOS Technology 6502 with 56 documented instructions
+and illegal opcodes
-* **WDC 65C02 (CMOS)** - Western Design Center 65C02 with 70 instructions including BRA, STZ, PHX/PHY, bit manipulation, and more
+* **WDC 65C02** - Western Design Center 65C02 with 70 instructions including
+BRA, STZ, PHX/PHY, bit manipulation, and more
 * **Hybrid execution model** combining JSON-driven and custom handler-based instruction processing
 * **Interrupt support** (NMI, IRQ, RESET) with proper edge/level triggering
 * **CPU monitoring** for debugging and profiling with instruction tracing and cycle counting
 * **Comprehensive PHPDoc documentation** for IDE support

+## CPU Variants Explained

+This library provides two different 6502 CPU implementations:

+### MOS 6502 (Original)

+The **MOS 6502** refers to the original microprocessor designed by MOS Technology in 1975.
+It uses **NMOS** (N-channel Metal-Oxide-Semiconductor) fabrication technology.
+While you may see it referred to as "NMOS 6502" in technical documentation, the official product name is simply **MOS 6502** or **6502**.

+**Characteristics:**

+* 56 documented instructions
+* Includes illegal/undocumented opcodes used by some software
+* Hardware bugs (JMP indirect page boundary bug, decimal mode doesn't set N/V/Z flags)
+* Found in: Commodore 64, Apple II/II+, NES, Atari 2600/5200/7800

+### WDC 65C02 (Enhanced)

+The **WDC 65C02** (or simply **65C02**) is an enhanced version designed by Western Design Center using **CMOS** (Complementary Metal-Oxide-Semiconductor) fabrication technology.
+The "C" in the name literally stands for CMOS.
+This version fixed bugs from the original and added new instructions.

+**Characteristics:**

+* 70 instructions (14 additional instruction types)
+* Fixed hardware bugs from the original
+* Better power efficiency (CMOS technology)
+* New addressing modes and bit manipulation instructions
+* Found in: Apple IIc/IIe, later Commodore models, modern 6502-based systems

+### When to Use Which?

+**Use `andrewthecoder\MOS6502\CPU` when:**

+* Emulating systems that require the original chip (NES, C64, original Apple II)
+* You need illegal opcodes for compatibility
+* You want hardware-accurate behavior including bugs

+**Use `andrewthecoder\WDC65C02\CPU` when:**

+* Building modern 6502-based projects
+* You want the additional instructions (BRA, STZ, etc.)
+* You need the bug fixes (JMP indirect, decimal mode)
+* Emulating systems that use the 65C02 (Apple IIe, IIc)

 ## Quick Start